What Is GPS Spoofing? [The threat fake GPS presents to businesses]

 Detecting Fake GPS Location

 New security controls are required to combat the rising threat of fake GPS locations and other types of location spoofing.
-These controls make use of technologies that can detect fake location, mocked not only by fake GPS signals, but even other types of location spoofing techniques, such as fake IP addresses or VPNs.
+These controls make use of technologies that can detect fake locations, mocked not only by fake GPS signals, but even other types of location spoofing techniques, such as fake IP addresses or VPNs.

 Improved Device Security